 The Coronavirus Job Retention Scheme should be used as an alternative to laying staff off where possible.
 We expected that this scheme would apply to the wages for anyone on the PAYE scheme, including casual staff.
-This scheme is valid from 1st March 2020 for three months with scope to extend this period.
+This scheme is valid from 1st March 2020 for three months with the scope to extend this period.

 General Update – Monday 30.03.20

 - Furloughed employees may carry out voluntary work during their furlough period.

 - Employees can be furloughed more than once under the scheme subject to each period of furlough being for the three-week minimum

 - Current guidance does not require employers to provide any evidence in support of their claim for a refund of furlough pay.

 However, as HMRC retains the right to audit all aspects of these claims after they have been paid, we recommend that you;